fidian/ansi/README.md

 If you decide to leverage `ansi` as a Bash library and you load its functions into your environment, you gain access to the following functions.
 You will notice that they, for the most part, mirror the option names of the command-line program.
 These functions only do their one task and do not reset the terminal when done.
 Any exceptions to this are clearly called out.

-In order to source `ansi` into the environment you will have to use one of a few different methods.
+In order to source `ansi` into the environment you will have to use one of a few different methods:

-Loading via [BPM], after you add `ansi` to your dependencies in your `bpm.ini` file.
+1. Loading via [BPM], after you add `ansi` to your dependencies in your `bpm.ini` file.

         . bpm
         bpm::include ansi

-Loading when `ansi` is installed manually into your path somewhere.
+2. Loading when `ansi` is installed manually into your path somewhere.
 Coincidentally, this also works when you use [BPM] to install the tool globally.

         . ansi

-Loading when you include `ansi` in your project.
+3. Loading when you include `ansi` in your project.

         . path/to/the/file/ansi

 When using this to change the color or perform terminal manipulation, make sure to send the reset codes.